PratyushKore/CovFIT/README.md

 You can double click on any of the .html files and open them in a browser window.
 This will open up the website.

-You can also run any of the .html files in command prompt.
+You can also run any of the .html files in command prompt:

 ```bash
 cd GitHub\CovFIT_HTML\CovHTML\